tomkerkhove/monitoring-service-bus-topics/README.md

 Examples for my Monitoring Azure Service Bus Topics blog post.

+> ⚠ These examples are provided as-is and should not be used in production

 ## Automatically forward dead-letter messages to a dedicated queue

 Automatically forward dead-letter messages to a dedicated queue using built-in Azure Service Bus functionality.
 Visualization & alerts can rely on Azure Service Bus metrics in Azure Monitor, ie Active Messages.